crcn/beet/README.md

 Goodies:
 --------

-- (soon) Git integration
-	- listen for any commits -> restart app
-	- dispatch commit to any other "glued" beet instances (cluster).
+- (soon) dispatch git commits to any other "glued" beet instances (cluster).
 - Keeps apps running even after the system restarts.
 - checks health on running apps and restarts any which are non-responsive.
 - Extendable thanks to [brazln](https://github.com/spiceapps/brazln).